oasysgames/oasys-docs/docs/architecture/2-hub-layer/1-consensus/2-incentive/1-2-reward-commission.md

 |Details| Receives amount after paying interest to Validator owner | Receives commission for operating nodes |

 A reward is calculated daily basis.

+## Jail

+Low-performance Validators make the network unstable, so we made temporary jail for validators who are on low performance.
+If a validator doesn't make successful block sealing for a day, we exclude it from the POS system and change it to Jailed status.
+While Jailed status, the validator can't receive a Validation Reward(Operation Reward) for one epoch(approx one day).
+On the Current status, without the Low-performance ban, you can claim a Validation Reward(Operation Reward) of approx 10% APY for validating on Oasys.

+Example:
+- Operation ratio is bad on epoch 20,
+- Jail since : 21
+- Jail Until : 22

+Validator can not claim or participate validator for approx 2 days.